ethereum/devp2p/caps/eth.md

 ### eth/61 (2015)

 Version 61 added the BlockHashesFromNumber (0x08) message which could be used to request blocks in ascending order.
-It also added the latest block number to Status message.
+It also added the latest block number to the [Status] message.

 ### eth/60 and below